Storing and transporting hazardous chemicals

 Transporting hazardous chemicals

-Many hazardous chemicals and dangerous goods used in workplaces may, at some point, need to be moved.
+Many chemicals are both hazardous chemicals under the WHS regulations and dangerous goods under the transport regulations, particularly those with acute physical hazards.
 The Australian dangerous goods code provides the necessary information on transporting hazardous chemicals and dangerous goods for all states and territories in Australia (except the Northern Territory).

 Checklist for transporting hazardous chemicals